Consti23/consti23/README.md

 ## 🚀 About Me
-I am Full Stack Data Analyst and Data Scientist.
+I am Full Stack Data Analyst,Data Engineer and Data Scientist.

-Data Analyst/Data Scientist with 5+ years of experience in interpreting and analyzing data to drive successful business solutions and Analytical data scientist with strong problem-solving and communication skills.
+Data Analyst, Data Engineer and Data Scientist with 5+ years of experience in interpreting and analyzing data to drive successful business solutions and Analytical data scientist with strong problem-solving and communication skills.
 Proficient in statistics, mathematics, and analytical tools for effective data analysis and Data Scientist.

 ## 🛠 Skills